What is QTRA?

 The Quantified Tree Risk Assessment Method

 Tree safety management is a matter of limiting the risk of harm from tree failure while maintaining the benefits conferred by trees.
-Although it may seem counter intuitive, the condition of trees should not be the first consideration.
+Although it may seem counterintuitive, the condition of trees should not be the first consideration.
 Instead, tree managers should consider first the usage of the land on which the trees stand, and in turn this will inform the process of assessing the trees.

+The Quantified Tree Risk Assessment (QTRA) system, developed by Mike Ellison at Cheshire Woodlands, applies established and accepted risk management principles to tree safety management.
 The system moves the management of tree safety away from labelling trees as either ‘safe’ or ‘unsafe’ and thereby away from requiring definitive judgements from either tree assessors or tree managers.
 Instead, QTRA quantifies the risk of significant harm from tree failure in a way that enables tree managers to balance safety with tree values and operate to predetermined limits of tolerable or acceptable risk.

-Join our Public Discussion Forum to discuss tree safety management with tree professionals, land managers and tree owners, or attend one of our training courses to become a Registered User of the system.
+Attend one of our training courses to become a Registered User of the system.